Collaboration: When to Use It and When NOT to Use It

 • Decisions that require urgent action

-• Financial issues that are critical to the viability of the company
+• Financial issues that are critical to the viability of the organization

-• Detailed or logistics intensive planning (instead have one person propose a plan of action and garner input on the viability of the plan)
+• Detailed or logistics intensive planning (instead have one person or a small committee propose a plan of action and garner input on the viability of the plan)

 • Small decisions